jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 I know I'll need for this.

 #### Module system
-jank's module loader was implemented two quarters ago, but since there are no real jank projects, it hasn't seen much battle testing.
+jank's module system was implemented two quarters ago, but since there are no real jank projects, it hasn't seen much battle testing.
 To start with, I will need to work through some issues with this.
 Already I've found (and fixed) a couple of bugs related to module writing and reading while getting started on